donejs/donejs/docs/place-my-order.md

 </can-component>
 ```

-Here we use the `eq` helper to make the appropriate link active and then use [can-href]() to create links based on the the application state (e.g. by setting the `page` property to `home`) which will then create the proper links based on the route ([http://localhost:8080/home](http://localhost:8080/home) in this case).
+Here we use [can-href](http://canjs.com/2.3-pre/docs/can.view.href.html) to create links that will set values in the application state.
+For example, the first usage of can-href above will create a link based on the current routing rules ([http://localhost:8080/home](http://localhost:8080/home) in this case) that sets the `page` property to `home` when clicked.

+We also use the Handlebars `eq` helper to make the appropriate link active.

 ### Create a loading indicator